logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

             self.wfc_log_function(self)

 ```
-By reaching this point, you should now have all the essential components needed to operate your GBWFC.
-In the following section, we will explore how to develop case-specific methods to interact with the code we've already written.
+At this stage, you should now have all the foundational components necessary to implement your GBWFC algorithm effectively.

+Next, we’ll focus on crafting specialized methods tailored to generate Sudoku grids.
+Sudoku serves as an excellent test case due to its unique constraints involving non-adjacent tiles: each cell’s value must remain distinct across its row, column, and subgrid.
+This makes it a compelling example to demonstrate the capabilities and flexibility of GBWFC in handling complex, non-local constraints.

-## Sudoku WFC Parts:
+## Sudoku GBWFC Parts:

 To specialize our WFC for generating Sudoku grids, we need to implement the following functions that will provide the necessary components:

 - generate_sudoku_states: Returns all possible Sudoku states (values from 1 to 9).
-- generate_sudoku_tiles: Returns instances of all Sudoku tiles (81 tiles for default grid's format).
+- generate_sudoku_tiles: Returns all Sudoku tiles instances (81 tiles for default grid's 9x9 format).
-- generate_sudoku_edges: Returns all the edges between Sudoku tiles that link them with adjacent tiles in the same row, column, and subgrid.
+- generate_sudoku_edges: Returns all tile's edges instances that link them with same row, column, and subgrid tiles.

 ### generate_sudoku_states